Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Preliminaries

+\begin{definition} We define the following sets: \begin{enumerate} \item $E_+$ is the set of points of $M$ that first loose uniqueness going forward in $\Slide[s]$. \item $E_-$ is the set of points of $M$ that first loose uniqueness going backward in $\Slide[u]$. \item $D_+$ is the set of points of $M$ that have some Filippov orbit staring at which that reaches $\Slide[s]$ going forward. \item $D_-$ is the set of points of $M$ that have some Filippov orbit staring at which that reaches $\Slide[s]$ going backward. \end{enumerate} \end{definition}

-Since we are interested in chaotic aspects of Filippov orbits, we next introduce the definition of chaotic Filippov systems.
-It is based on the classical definition of Devaney for chaos, see \cite{devaney}.
+Next, we introduce the definition of non-deterministic chaos.
+For simplicity, we will just say \textit{chaotic Filippov systems}.
+The definition is based on the classical definition of Devaney for chaos (see \cite{devaney}), but adapted for Filippov systems.

-\begin{definition} We define topological transitivity, sensitive dependence on initial conditions and chaoticity for Filippov system \ref{eq Z} as follows: \begin{itemize} \item $Z$ is \textbf{topologically transitive} on a set $N\subset M$ if given any two open set $U$ and $V$ of $M$, there exist a Filippov orbit which intersects $U$ and $V$. \item $Z$ exhibits {\bf sensitive dependence} with respect to initial condition if if there is a fixed $r>0$ such that for any open set $U$ there exist $x, y \in U$ and two Filippov systems $\gamma_x$ and $\gamma_y$ which starts at $x$ and $y$ respectively and such that there is some time $t$ with $d(\gamma_x(t),\gamma_y(t))>r$. \item A Filippov orbit $\gamma$ is {\bf periodic} is there is $\tau$ such that $\gamma(t)=\gamma(t+\tau), \; \forall t \in \mathbb R$. \item $Z$ is {\bf chaotic} if it is topologically transitive, has sensitive dependence with respect to initial condition and the union of all Filippov periodic orbits form a dense set. \end{itemize} \end{definition}
+\begin{definition} Let $Z$ be a Filippov system on a manifold $M$ (as in \cref{eq:Z}).
+We define the following: \begin{enumerate} \item $Z$ is \defemph{topologically transitive} if given any two non-empty open sets $U$ and $V$ of $M$, there exists a Filippov orbit from a point of $U$ to a point of $V$. \item $Z$ exhibits \defemph{sensitive dependence on initial conditions} if there exists a fixed $\delta > 0$ such that, for any non-empty open set $U$, there exist points $x, y \in U$, Filippov orbits $\gamma_x$ and $\gamma_y$ which start at $x$ and $y$, respectively, and some time $t$ such that $d(\gamma_x(t), \gamma_y(t)) > \delta$. \item a Filippov orbit $\gamma$ is \defemph{periodic} if there is $\tau \in \R$ such that $\gamma(t) = \gamma(t+\tau)$ for every $t \in \R$. \item $Z$ is \defemph{chaotic} if it is topologically transitive, has sensitive dependence on initial conditions and the union of all Filippov periodic orbits is a dense set. \end{enumerate} \end{definition}